Threat Modeling

 What is Threat Modeling?

-Threat modeling is a way of thinking about potential risks and vulnerabilities in a system or application to identify and address them proactively.
-It involves a development team and key stakeholders working together to analyze how an attacker might try to exploit weaknesses in the system, and then determining steps to mitigate those risks.
+Threat modeling is a method of analyzing potential risks and vulnerabilities in a system or application to identify and mitigate them proactively.
+It involves a development team and key stakeholders working together to investigate how an attacker might try to exploit weaknesses in the system and then determining steps to mitigate those risks.

 “Threat modeling is a structured activity for identifying, evaluating, and managing system threats, architectural design flaws, and recommended security mitigations.”